sgmurphy/wordpress-plugins/wp-fastest-cache/readme.txt

 <br><br>
 Optimize the performance of your website with WP Fastest Cache.
 Improve Google PageSpeed, Core Web Vitals, GTmetrix and Pingdom score with our wp cache plugin.
 <br><br>
-In addition, site speed plays a crucial role in Google's search ranking algorithm.
-Therefore, utilizing cache plugins to enhance your page load time can significantly contribute to improving your SEO ranking.
-Our WordPress optimization solution not only accelerates your site but also boosts SEO rankings.
+In addition, page speed is a ranking factor in Google's search algorithm.
+Therefore, using cache plugins helps improve your SEO ranking.
+Our WordPress optimization plugin not only accelerates your site but also boosts SEO rankings.

 <h4>Features</h4>